 Recorded before a live audience at the Skirball Cultural Center, Los Angeles in June of 2006.

 The Real Dr. Strangelove is part of L.A.
 Theatre Works’ Relativity Series featuring science-themed plays.
-Major funding for the Relativity Series is provided by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.
+Lead funding for the Relativity Series is provided by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.